famedjoel/Lucky-Fitness/README.md

 While designing the app, I acknowledged the varied preferences and moods of users, which can change frequently.
 To accommodate this, I added a feature allowing users to easily switch out exercises they find mundane for more engaging and challenging options.
 This flexibility enhances the user experience by catering to individual needs and keeping the workouts interesting.

+## Editing WorkOut Name & Duration Feature

+The "Editing WorkOut Name & Duration" feature in lucky fitness allows user to edit the created workout name they inputed at first and acan also edit the duration to their tatse again.

+### Key Components

+- **Edit button**: users can edit the duration by clciking this button

+- **Save Changes button**: users can confirm the changes they made by clciking this button

+### How it Works

+After you create your HIIT session and click 'Save HIIT,' you'll be directed to the 'Saved HIIT' page.
+Here, you'll see an input bar displaying the initial name you assigned, along with the exercise and its duration.
+To edit the duration, simply click 'Edit.'
+If you wish to modify the exercise details, erase the current input and type the new information.
+Once you're done with the changes, click the 'Save Changes' button.
+Your updates will be reflected both in the timer and in your workout history.
+Now, you can relax and start your updated HIIT session with confidence.

+### Design

+Initially, I recognized that user preferences can change frequently; for example, someone might decide to shorten a workout from 5 minutes to 2 minutes if they're in a hurry.
+This insight led me to implement a feature that allows users to easily adjust the duration and details of their workouts.
+This flexibility is crucial because it acknowledges that one person's needs can vary over time, making it a key feature of the app.

 ---